 Simply put, fosters change lives.
 Fosters put in the time and effort the shelter sometimes just isn’t able to due to the numbers of animals we have here.
 Sometimes all a foster needs to do is provide some love and patience and a second chance to a shy dog; other times it’s taking care of a litter of kittens to keep them healthy until they are old enough to be adopted into new families.
 There are many different options within fostering and many different levels of time and emotional commitment.

 With every kind of fostering, though, the goal is the same: to help every foster animal become adoptable and to find every foster animal a forever home.

-We can’t control the number of animals coming into MADACC, but you can help us control the number that make it into loving homes.
+We can’t control the number of animals coming into MADACC, but you can help us control the number that makes it into loving homes.
 You can help us give these animals a chance.

-Our new kitten foster program allows for two kinds of foster parents!
+Our kitten foster program allows for two kinds of foster parents!

 There are traditional foster roles for those who wish to foster kittens and bring them back to MADACC for adoption.

 Then we have a option for those fosters who prefer to find new homes for their kittens on their own.
 We call these fosters “Adoptioneers”.
 Adoptioneers will be given all the necessary paperwork to facilitate adoptions right out of their homes after the adoption has been approved and paid for at MADACC (either with cash or via credit card over the phone).